beb3k/Project-1/README.md

 ## Dataset Overview

 The analysis focuses exclusively on the `train.csv` file, specifically data from `store_nbr` 5.
 This subset contains approximately 55,000 data points across 33 categories in the 'family' column.
 For this project, I will only use data from the AUTOMOTIVE category, which totals 1,684 data points.
+The dataset with the relevant columns are compiled in `store5.csv` that I uploaded here as well

 ## Modeling Approaches